 Patchwork Map: Iria at first appears to be this.
 On closer examination, the layout does make climatological sense, with forests and plains seperated from desert by huge mountain ranges creating rain shadows.
 The north is a frozen waste, with the a small, arid zone consisting of a volcanic island laden with hot springs similar to parts of Iceland.
 Although Karu Forest appears to be sandwiched between two deserts (Muyu and Nares Plateau), it's at the very southern tip of Iria beside the mouth of the Rutra river.
 This enables it to benefit from the rain shadow created by the mountains on other side, which channel moisture from the ocean into a narrow river valley.

-It's also worth noting that neither the Physis frozen waste nor the second desert Connous were naturally formed; they're the result of The Irinid's curse on those regions.
+It's also worth noting that neither the frozen wastes of Physis nor the second desert that is Connous were naturally formed; they're the result of The Irinid's curse on those regions.

 The Pen Is Mightier: During one of his RP quests, Shakespeare is armed with a feather quill.
 Sounds weak compared to the swords that the Tara infantry use, right?
 Wrong.
 It has better attack stats than any weapon available to player characters, and allows the use of all advanced magics, making it more versatile and therefore arguably better than any wand or staff available to players as well.